jakepresent/RouteFinder/index.md

 Unfortunately, while this view of the data is interesting, it doesn't give our hypothetical climber much of an idea of which route to pick.
 With this many routes, there are likely infinite combinations of hold type, rock shape, and climbing style.

-What differentiates a route with a YDS score of 83 from one with a score of 103?
-Technical skills?
-Raw strength?
-Endurance?
-Grip strength and form?
-How much of it is overcoming common fears like making dynamic moves, hanging upside down, or just a general unsafe feeling?

 ### The Data

-Using data scraped from the MountainProject database in August 2020 hosted by openbeta.io, we've analyzed the climber-entered descriptions for each route to determine what skills a climber needs to possess to successfully climb at a higher level.

 In the rock climbing community, difficulty ratings for climbing routes range from 5.0 to 5.15, with +/- or a/b/c/d modifiers to further expand the scale.
 For simplicity, we’ve divided these into the following four groups:

-5.10a and below: Beginner
+5.10a and below: **Beginner**

-5.10a/b through 5.10d: Intermediate
+5.10a/b through 5.10d: **Intermediate**

-5.11a-d: Advanced
+5.11a-d: **Advanced**

-5.12a and above: Elite
+5.12a and above: **Elite**

 To learn more about what the original ratings mean, you can visit [this page](https://www.rei.com/learn/expert-advice/climbing-bouldering-rating.html).

+<iframe seamless frameborder="0" src="https://public.tableau.com/views/climbinganalysis2/Dashboard2?:language=en-US&embed=yes&:display_count=yes&:showVizHome=no" width = '550' height = '550' scrolling='yes' ></iframe>

+As you can see in the pie chart above, each category countains a roughly equal number of routes.

+### Keywords of Potential Interest

 Route descriptions entered into MountainProject are packed with rock climbing slang that, while providing great opportunities for analysis, can be difficult for a newcomer to understand.
 Some words will be explained along the way, and we’ve included a brief glossary at the end for the rest.

-### Categorizing the Routes

-<iframe seamless frameborder="0" src="https://public.tableau.com/views/climbinganalysis2/Dashboard2?:language=en-US&embed=yes&:display_count=yes&:showVizHome=no" width = '550' height = '550' scrolling='yes' ></iframe>

-We began our analysis by dividing all the routes into four different cateoriges of difficulty: Beginner, Intermediate, Advanced, and Elite.
-As you can see in the pie chart above, each category countains a roughly equal number of routes.

-### Keywords of Interest that We Identified
+After filtering out filler words, such as prepositions, articles, etc. from the route descriptions, we identified 88 words as potentially interesting and useful for our analysis.
+Some common words, like "angle," were excluded because they could have a wide range of meanings depending on context.

 <iframe seamless frameborder="0" src="https://public.tableau.com/shared/QKP4DRBBW?:language=en-US&embed=yes&:display_count=yes&:showVizHome=no" width = '850' height = '550' scrolling='yes' ></iframe>

-We continued our analysis by incorporating data from the reviews.
-We did this by filtering out filler words, such as prepositions, articles, etc. Then, we identified 88 different keywords from the reviews.
 The word cloud above shows how many times each word appears in the dataset.
 The size of each word represents how common a given word is the overall dataset, while the color of the word represents how common it is in the selected category.

 ### Keywords Common Between Categories

 <iframe seamless frameborder="0" src="https://public.tableau.com/views/climbinganalysis2/Dashboard3?:language=en-US&embed=yes&:display_count=yes&:showVizHome=no" width = '850' height = '650' scrolling='yes' ></iframe>